odoo/documentation/accounting/receivables/customer_invoices/installment_plans.rst

 | Income               |            |         | 100      |
 +----------------------+------------+---------+----------+

-On the customer statement, you will see two lines with different due dates.
-To get the customer statement, use the menu Sales > Customers Statement.
+On the customer statement, you will see two lines with different du dates.
+To get the customer statement, use the menu :menuselection:`Sales --> Customers Statement`.

 .. seealso::